Saatvik-n/IOSInfo/May 10.md

 * Number of sections
 * Section header titles

+`indexPath` contains 2 variables inside it. `indexPath.row` for the row, `indexPath.section` for the section

 Program to make a table view with 2 sections, and 3 rows per section:
 ```swift
 import UIKit